What does a retail operation manager do?

 Managers are responsible for a specific department, function, or employee group.
 They oversee their assigned departments and all the employees under the department.
 Managers are responsible that the department they are handling is functioning well.
 They set the department goals and the steps they must take to achieve the goals.
 They are also in charge of assessing the performance of their departments and their employees.
 Additionally, managers are responsible for interviewing prospective candidates for department vacancies and assessing their fit to the needs of the department.
 Managers also set the general working environment in the department, and they are expected to ensure that their employees remain motivated.

 These skill sets are where the common ground ends though.
-A retail operation manager responsibility is more likely to require skills like "retail operations," "store sales," "food handling," and "operational procedures."
-Whereas a manager requires skills like "customer service," "food safety," "management," and "powerpoint."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a retail operation manager are more likely to require skills like "retail operations," "store sales," "food handling," and "operational procedures."
+On the other hand, a job as a manager requires skills like "customer service," "food safety," "management," and "powerpoint."
+As you can see, what employees do in each career varies considerably.

 A co-manager's role is to supervise business operations and perform administrative tasks as support to a manager.
 One of the primary functions of a co-manager is to delegate tasks of team members and arrange schedules.
 They also evaluate progress, produce the necessary documentation, maintain a record of data, identify issues and opportunities, and assist in coordinating with other employees.
 A co-manager may also have the task of hiring and training new workforce members, enforcing policies and regulations at all times.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that retail operation manager responsibilities requires skills like "retail operations," "food handling," "operational procedures," and "store management."
-But a co-manager might use skills, such as, "customer service," "food safety," "perform routine maintenance," and "basic math."
+For example, resumes show us that retail operation manager responsibilities requires skills like "retail operations," "food handling," "operational procedures," and "store management."
+But a co-manager might use other skills in their typical duties, such as, "customer service," "food safety," "perform routine maintenance," and "basic math."

 The duties of a manager of center operations depend on one's industry of employment.
 Typically, their responsibilities revolve around overseeing business operations, setting targets, assessing the workforce's performance, and performing corrective measures on any issues or concerns.
 Moreover, there are also instances where they have to produce progress reports, devise strategies for optimal business performance, delegate tasks, and even manage the budget.
 As a manager, it is crucial to lead and encourage the team to reach goals and sales targets while implementing the company's policies and regulations.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from retail operation managers resumes, they are more likely to have skills like "pos," "retail operations," "payroll," and "store sales."
-But a manager, center operations might have skills like "infrastructure," "osha," "standard operating procedure," and "quality standards."
+The required skills of the two careers differ considerably.
+For example, retail operation managers are more likely to have skills like "pos," "retail operations," "payroll," and "store sales."
+But a manager, center operations is more likely to have skills like "infrastructure," "osha," "standard operating procedure," and "quality standards."

 A store manager is responsible for monitoring the daily operations, making sure of its smooth and efficient performance with the best services provided to the customers.
 Store managers' duty also includes tracking the budget of the store to ensure that all expenses are meeting the sales goals.
 A store manager must also be able to plan and share strategies to boost sales performance and provide the needed support for the employees by communicating with them regularly, listening on suggestions, and taking necessary actions for complaints as required.